Inconsequential-24/KYC/README.md

 4. Copy the deployed contract address.

 ### Step 3: Deploy the MySecurityToken Contract
-1. Select the `MySecurityToken` contract from the dropdown.
+1. Select the `SecurityTokenContract` contract from the dropdown.
 2. Paste the `KYC` contract address in the `_kycAddress` field.
 3. Click "Deploy".